 When the fingers are (slowly) put in the right frets, the right hand can play some kind of rhythm.
 Playing a melody, on the other hand, will require left and right-hand coordination and will come later.

 On the violin, it is quite the opposite.
 There is no way a violinist will play a chord before his or her third or fourth year.
 The box technique required and hand coordination are just too difficult.
-Usually, Bach’s easiest Sonata and Partita will be one of the first pieces with chord a young violinist will have to play.
+Usually, Bach’s easiest Sonata and Partita will be one of the first pieces with chords a young violinist will have to play.
 Open strings will give a bluegrass fiddler a more rapid and direct way of playing polyphonic pieces with harmony than a classical musician could encounter.

 So a starting violinist will spend the first years playing melodies and trying to learn how to produce a good sound, but no chords.